Posted on

 That maybe a fake name.
 What is real is the method.

-The code was clean.
-The repository was clean.
-The poison lived entirely in the build process.
+The code was clean, also the repository was clean.
+The poison was completely hidden in the build process.

 The Gitian era: the best answer anyone had